PoorlyDefinedBehaviour/poorlydefinedbehaviour.github.io/content/posts/async.md

   <i>Simple single-threaded server that receives a request and creates a response immediately.</i>
 </p>

+# TODO write about how the kernel handles the syn and accept queues

 ## Multiple workers, single accept queue

 Instead of having one process that handles one request at a time, the work can be divided between several workers that consume from the same accept queue.